 Until recent years, Bulgaria’s telecoms market was affected by the country’s difficult macroeconomic climate, as well as by relatively high unemployment and a shrinking population.
 These factors contributed to steadily declining revenue across the sector until strong recovery returned in 2018.

 Nevertheless, there remains pressure on revenue growth.
-Consumers continue to migrate from fixed-line voice telephony to mobile and VoIP alternatives, while there is increasing pressure on SMS and MMS services from the growing use of alternative OTT messaging services.
+Consumers continue to migrate from fixed-line voice telephony to mobile and VoIP alternatives, while the volume of SMS and MMS traffic has been affected by the growing use of alternative OTT messaging services.
 Mobile network operators are also faced with reduced roaming revenue following the decision by the European Commission, which became effective from June 2017, to bring international roaming rates in line with domestic rates.
 In addition, the preference among consumers for bundled services has reduced revenue from stand-alone offers.

 This report provides an overview of Bulgaria’s fixed-line telecom market, including data on regulatory developments, the strategies and performances of the major operators and an assessment of the evolution of fixed-line networks.

-Vivacom, Orbitel, Vestitel, A1 Bulgaria (MobilTel).
+Vivacom, Orbitel, Vestitel, A1 Bulgaria (MobilTel)

 Easy uncomplicated ordering and delivery system, nicely done.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.